-- Annual Awards Dinner: At this event the government department’s faculty and students recognize the achievements of outstanding students.
+- Annual Awards Dinner: At this event the political science department’s faculty and students recognize the achievements of outstanding students.
 At this annual celebration, monetary awards are given to students in the following categories: professionalism, leadership, academic achievement, and outstanding graduating senior.
 This is a spring semester event.

 For more information please contact Dr. Daniel Tagliarina at firstname.lastname@example.org

-The Model United Nations Club at Utica College is focused on teaching students’ debate, interpersonal communication, and research skills in preparation for the annual Model UN conference that Utica College attends, the Harvard National Model United Nations in February (HNMUN).
+The Model United Nations Club at Utica University is focused on teaching students’ debate, interpersonal communication, and research skills in preparation for the annual Model UN conference that Utica University attends, the Harvard National Model United Nations in February (HNMUN).